EyesackEl/manual-thought-transcriber/README.md

 [![License: WTFPL](https://img.shields.io/badge/License-WTFPL-brightgreen.svg)](http://www.wtfpl.net/about/)

 This project is licensed under the Do What the Fuck You Want to Public license, it's documentation can be found here: http://www.wtfpl.net/about/

+## Heroku Deployment
+The deployed version of this app can be found at: https://hidden-cove-83102.herokuapp.com/